lubiejewskidaniel/lubiejewskidaniel/README.md

 - 🌱 Currently diving deeper into **Advanced React**
 - 📘 Planning to extend my **Java** skills with more advanced backend concepts
-- 💼 Actively **seeking a junior role or internship** in software or web development
+- 💼 I'm actively seeking **entry-level roles** or Junior position in software or web development.
+I'm eager to join a team where I can learn, contribute, and grow into a well-rounded developer.

 ---